 What exactly does Combipack of Mifepristone & Misoprostol hold?

-Mifepristone comes in tablets, and each one has 200 milligrams of active ingredient inside it.
+Mifepristone comes in tablets, each with 200 milligrams of the active ingredient.

-There is 0.2 milligram of Misoprostol in each tablet of the medication.
+There are 0.2 milligrams of Misoprostol in each tablet of the medication.

 The following are the remaining components:

 - Mifepristone tablet; silica, colloidal anhydrous, maize starch, microcrystalline cellulose (E460), povidone K30, and magnesium stearate (E470b).

 - Tablets contain Misoprostol for use in the vaginal area; ingredients include hypromellose (E464), microcrystalline cellulose (E460), sodium starch glycolate (type A), and hydrogenated castor oil.